casey/just/README.md

   echo 'back to recipe body'
 ```

-### Command Line Options
+### Command-line Options

-`just` supports a number of useful command line options for listing, dumping,
+`just` supports a number of useful command-line options for listing, dumping,
 and debugging recipes and variables:

 ```console